 If you happen to utilize the Security Essentials antivirus (which has become a part of Windows Defender starting with Windows 8), you may face a sharp performance degradation on certain projects/configurations.
 Please refer to this article on our blog for details concerning this issue.

 Projects excluded from the general build in the Configuration Manager window of the Visual Studio environment are not analyzed.

 For the PVS-Studio analyzer to analyze C/C++ projects correctly, they must be compilable in Visual C++ and buildable without errors.
 That's why when checking a group of projects or an individual project, PVS-Studio will check only those projects which are included into the general build.

 Projects excluded from the build won't be analyzed.
 If none of the projects is included into the build or you try to analyze one project that was not included into the build, the message "Files with C or C++ source code for analysis not found" will be generated, and analysis won't start.
 Use the Configuration Manager for the current Visual Studio solution to see which projects are included and which are excluded from the general build.

 Unfortunately, none of the free Visual Studio Express Edition versions supports IDE extensions - this is the limitation of this particular edition of Visual Studio.
-As an alternative, however, you may try direct integration of the analyzer into the MSBuild build system for Visual Studio versions starting with version 2010.

 If you are encountering errors with missing includes, incorrect compiler switches (for example, the /MD switch) or macros while running static analysis on a project which can be compiled in Visual Studio IDE without such errors, then it is possible that this behavior is a manifestation of an incorrect precompiled header files being inserted during the preprocessing.